mikotonoku/Multilayer-Perceptron-Network/README_eng.md

 Example of two simple multilayer perceptron networks written in MATLAB.
 The purpose of the task was to create a **multilayer perceptron (MLP) neural network** for **[classification](#classification-of-points-pushpin) and approximation**.

-Below, you can review the documentation for my two codes related to this task. :bookmark_tabs:
+You can review the documentation for my two codes related to this task. :bookmark_tabs:

+## Content:
+   Classification of points
+      * MLP Network Structure
+      * Training Parameters
+      * Structure of the Neural Network
+      * Training Process Progress Chart
+      * Contingency Matrix (plotconfusion)
+      * Procedure for Testing Selected 5 Points

+   Approximation of a nonlinear function
+      * MLP Network Structure
+      * Training Parameters
+      * Structure of the Neural Network
+      * Training Process Progress Chart
+      * Contingency Matrix (plotconfusion)
+      * Procedure for Testing Selected 5 Points
 ____
 ## Classification of points :pushpin:
 For this task the goal was to create and train a **multilayer perceptron (MLP) neural network** capable of classifying points into **five groups** based on **three parameters *(x, y, z)***.
 The challenge was to find the **optimal network structure** (the smallest number of neurons in the hidden layer) that would allow the network to correctly classify as many points as possible, with a maximum of **two misclassified points**.